Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/energy_calculation/given_minimal_standard_scenario/readme.md

-# When Minimal Standard Scenario
+# Given Minimal Standard Scenario

 The purpose of this test is to test every energy result calculation (along with basis data) with the smallest meaningful time period (one hour).

 ## Design considerations

-- Input period is post May 2023 so that results are quarterly
 - Input quantities have deliberately set to produce different quarterly results due to rounding for at least one of each metering point type
 - Input quantities have been set so production, flex, and nonprofiled do not produce the same result.